 - You can use semi-sweet or milk chocolate chips; it all depends on how dark and rich you like your chocolate desserts.
 Use a good quality chocolate chip though – you can taste the difference.

-- No springform pan?
 No worries!
 Just make it in a 9-inch cake pan.
 It won’t look quite as fancy but it’ll still taste great.

-A super simple yet very impressive rich and fudgy flourless chocolate cake recipe that is made with common ingredients, done in less than 30 minutes – and naturally gluten free.
+A simple yet very impressive rich and fudgy flourless chocolate cake recipe that is made with common ingredients, done in less than 30 minutes – and naturally gluten free.

 - 1 cup chocolate chips